 The name Myrrh is rooted in The Aramaic word for bitter.
 Mar, Mor.
 It lives up to its name with a wonderfully rich, stimulating bitterness.
 Some associate this with the names Mary, (Mar-Yam), Miriam, Mariam, and believe it to mean the bitter of the sea, the froth of the sea.

 The name of the Goddess Aphrodite translates to “risen from the froth of the sea”.

 Myrrh is ruled Astrologically by the Moon and the sign of Cancer, considered to be of feminine in nature, and has an affinity with water, ebb and flow and especially the fluid systems of our body where it helps to regulate and rebalance the digestive tract, oral cavity, and women’s menses. ( Frankincense is ruled by the Sun).

 In Some Somali Harvesting communities, Myrrh is harvested exclusively by the women of the clan.
 Frankincense which requires stripping and tapping of the tree is managed and harvested only by the men.

-For a simple mouthwash for sore inflamed or irritated gums, one can place a half teaspoon of Myrrh resin crushed or ground in a cup, add boiling water and let sit till cool.
-It can then be swished in the mouth, or gargled repeatedly during the day.
+For a simple mouthwash for sore, inflamed or irritated gums, one can place a half teaspoon of Myrrh resin crushed or ground in a cup, add boiling water and let sit till cool.
+It can then be swished in the mouth, or repeatedly gargled during the day.
 (It is bitter!)
-A quarter teaspoon of sea salt can be added to this mix as well.
+A quarter teaspoon of sea salt can also be added to this mix.